Digital Commercial Printing as a new world order

 Digital printing

 In 2015 digital print accounted for 13.9% of all print and packaging in terms of value, but only 2.5% in terms of volume.
-Both value and volume have increased over the years - and the transition between analogue and digital is accelerating.
+Both value and volume have increased over the years - and the transition between analog and digital is accelerating.
 By 2020, it is estimated that digital print will account for 17.4% of the value and 3.4% of the volume of all print and packaging.
-The digital offering is growing as it offers advantages that analogue print cannot provide.
-Variable data in direct mail and transactional mail was introduced in the 1970s, but as digital colour presses came to market, the initial drivers dropped in price for short runs.
+The digital offering is growing as it offers advantages that analog print cannot provide.
+Variable data in direct mail and transactional mail was introduced in the 1970s, but as digital color presses came to market, the initial drivers dropped in price for short runs.

 Based on this pace of change, there are several incentives - soon to become urgent needs - for companies in the commercial print sector to integrate digital print into their offerings.
-A 2015 survey by Smithers Pira found that, of 200 print service providers surveyed globally, more than 60% occupy both digital and analogue equipment, and 13% use digital exclusively.
+A 2015 survey by Smithers Pira found that, of 200 print service providers surveyed globally, more than 60% occupy both digital and analog equipment, and 13% use digital exclusively.

 The ability to create